-Choosing the set of activities to teach culture in the classroom must be age-appropriate ones.
+Choosing the set of activities to teach culture in the classroom must be age-appropriate.
 You can have a World Atlas chart or a big golden Globe.
 You can ask your students to pick the city, country or continent of their choice.
 This way, you can plan a world trip to different places around the planet.
-You can make the pretend play activity lively and interesting.
+You can make pretend play activity lively and interesting.
 This is a mind-boggling activity indeed.
 Students of your class are introduced to major cities, capitals, and continents of the globe, all at one go.

 Jules Verne’s 80 days across the planet is a great book for teachers to have a glimpse into.
-They will know how to perform the pretend play activity with the all the zest and enthusiasm that is typically called for.
+They will know how to perform the pretend play activity with all the zest and enthusiasm that is typically called for.
 In case your kids are toddlers, you can ask the school’s librarian to suggest some interesting travel-related books that are age-appropriate ones.